Sungjjjun/Sungjjjun/README.md

 ## Hi there 👋 <br>

-I'm 🌱 studying hard to become a Flutter Developer! <br>
+I'm 🌱 studying hard to become a Flutter Developer or iOS Developer! <br>

 I love playing baseball ⚾ and watching soccer ⚽ & baseball ⚾<br>